Monday, April 3, 2023

 By José Alberto Hermosillo

-Relevant and freshly made, “Spinning Gold” is the untold story of visionary record producer Neil Bogart, the man behind the 1970s America’s greatest hits “Ain’t No Sunshine,” “Love to Love You, Baby,” “Hot Stuff,” “Last Dance,” “On the Radio,” “Midnight Train to Georgia,” “Lean on Me,” “YMCA,” and “Beth.”
+Relevant and freshly made, “Spinning Gold” tells the untold story of visionary record producer Neil Bogart, the man behind America’s biggest hits of the 1970s such as “Ain’t No Sunshine,” “Love to Love You, Baby,” “Hot Stuff,” “Last Dance,” “On the Radio,” “Midnight Train to Georgia,” “Lean on Me,” “YMCA,” and “Beth.”

-Neil Bogart was known as “the star maker,” who discovered and promoted the most iconic singers to stardom – Donna Summer, Gladys Knight, Bill Withers, The Isley Brothers, Village People, and KISS.
+Neil Bogart, known as “the star maker,” discovered and promoted some of the most iconic singers to stardom—Donna Summer, Gladys Knight, Bill Withers, The Isley Brothers, The Village People, and KISS.

 KISS in “Spinning Gold.”
 Photo courtesy of Movie Platform.

-The life of the visionary record producer arrives on the big screen as an insightful and nostalgic biopic, where the audience can see not only Neil’s personal life and the relationship he had with the soon-to-be stars and plenty of more dirt on the record industry.
+The life of the visionary record producer hits the big screen in an insightful and nostalgic biopic, where viewers can see not only Neil’s personal life and his relationships with future stars, but also get dirt on the record industry.
 He was a hustler, a gambler, and addicted to heavy drugs.
 To pay for the engagement ring, Neil worked in a soft-porn movie.
-It is just an example of how far he went.
-Without being judgmental, it was when people enjoyed life to the fullest with plenty of sex and drugs, right before the AIDS pandemic, the war on drugs, and corporate greed.
+This shows how far he was willing to go.
+Without being judgmental, it was a time when people enjoyed life to the fullest with plenty of sex and drugs, just before the AIDS pandemic, the war on drugs, and corporate greed.

-Neil had to deal with betrayals, payola infringements, and lawsuits to make Casablanca Records the most successful independent recording company in America’s history.
-The competition with other studios was fierce, mostly with Universal, Warner Bros., Motown, and Arista.
+Neil had to navigate betrayals, payola violations, and lawsuits to establish Casablanca Records as the most successful independent recording company in American history.
+The competition with other studios was intense, mainly against Universal, Warner Bros., Motown, and Arista.

-According to director/producer Timothy Scott Bogart, everything the movie recounts, including Neil’s problems with the Jewish, Italian, and black mobs, was real.
+According to director and producer Timothy Scott Bogart, everything the movie depicts, including Neil’s issues with the Jewish, Italian, and Black mobs, was real.

-Timothy did not follow specific moments of his father’s life, but he focused on the music chronology.
-Every song Neil Bogart produced at Casablanca Records has a driven narrative because the rhythms from 1974-1977 build the crescendo of the drama avoiding the episodic narrative.
+Timothy did not focus on specific moments in his father’s life but instead emphasized the chronology of the music.
+Every song Neil Bogart produced at Casablanca Records carries a compelling narrative because the rhythms from 1974 to 1977 build toward the drama’s climax, avoiding an episodic structure.

-In “Spinning Gold,” Timothy Scott Bogart accurately captures Neil’s essence and positivity, pushing the narrative forward as his father did in every aspect of his life, including the production of every song and the challenges he had to deal with, including going to Berlin to get Donna Summer.
+In “Spinning Gold,” Timothy Scott Bogart accurately captures Neil’s essence and positivity, advancing the story as his father did throughout his life, including producing each song and facing challenges such as going to Berlin to get Donna Summer.

-Timothy Scott Bogart wrote the lines with musicality, freely.
-He let the script become something else.
-The story is told through costumes, makeup, set design, and mainly with music.
-He wanted to make a “musical movie,” not “a movie with music” in it.
-Timothy’s revelation was to learn how scared his father was at every step of his professional and personal life.
+Timothy Scott Bogart wrote the lines with musicality and freedom.
+He allowed the script to become something more.
+The story is told through costumes, makeup, set design, and mainly music.
+He aimed to make a “musical movie,” not “a movie with music” in it.
+Timothy’s insight was to realize how scared his father was at every stage of his professional and personal life.

-Visually, Timothy wanted to make an homage to the period with neon, electric, and highly colorized images, costumes, and sets.
+Timothy aimed to pay visual homage to the era with neon, electric, and highly colorful images, costumes, and sets.
 The extras in the film were professional dancers who were easy to keep in frame.

 Tayla Parx as Donna Summer in “Spinning Gold.”
 Photo courtesy of Movie Platform.